flatpickles/sketchbook-legacy/README.md

 * Two finger mousepad swipe doesn't work for page navigation when Sketchbook is open.
 Probably this is disabled by my scrolling settings?

 ## To do
+* Parameter UI:
+    * Number display for slider inputs
+    * More space for parameter name (marquee for long names?)
 * Double click: capture state (e.g. just one panel open) and resume that state
 * Link styling
 * UX improvements: